clauskovacs/opengl-cpp-template/README.md

-# opengl-cpp-template
+# opengl-template

-A template program for graphical programming (OpenGL and glut) using C++.
+A template program for graphical programming using GLUT (OpenGL Utility Toolkit) written in C++.

 ## Description